talking-robotics/talking-robotics.github.io/index.md

 ---

 ## Concept
-Talking Robotics is a series of virtual seminars about Robotics and its interaction with other relevant fields, such as Artificial Intelligence, Machine Learning, Design Research, Human-Robot Interaction, among others.
-We aim to promote reflections, dialogues, and a place to network.
+Talking Robotics is a series of virtual seminars that aim to promote reflections and dialogues about Robotics and its interaction with adjacent fields.

----

-## Format
 Talking Robotics happens virtually and bi-weekly, i.e., every other week, allocating 30 min for presentation and 30 min for Q&A and networking.
 Sessions have a roundtable format where everyone is welcome to share ideas.
 Recordings and materials are shared in this website.

 ---